-Karnataka Legislative Council MLC (Vidhan Parishad) Election Counting from Graduates/ Teachers Consituencies Local Authorities Constituency (LAC) Live Result 13th June 2016
+Karnataka MLC Teachers/ Graduates Election Counting – Legislative Council MLC (Vidhan Parishad) Election Result from Graduates/ Teachers Consituencies Live Result on 6th Feb 2017

 The Election Commission notified to conduct the election session for the Karnataka MLC on the 9th of June 2016.
 Soon after the announcement, the code for the conduct of election was put in to force.
 The State of Karnataka has Indian National Congress (INC), Janta Dal Secular (JDS) and Bhartiya Janta Party (BJP) as the major political parties of the state.
 Karnataka MLC Election from Graduates and Teachers Constituencies session is necessitated because of the retirement of the sitting members in South graduates and West teachers constituencies each and one North west graduates and one north west teachers’ constituencies.

 In the scorching summer heat, the results of Karnataka Legislative Council election session brought a shower of relief for the ruling Indian National Congress (INC) party.
 Congress has successfully bagged four seats in the 2016 MLC election of the state of Karnataka.
 The present polling session was conducted for the Teachers’ constituencies in which Congress led with 4 while Bhartiya Janta Party (BJP) secured a total of 2 seats.
 The Janta Dal Secular (JDS) party was able to attain only one seat.
 There were a total of seven seats for which the poll was being conducted.